How To File An IRS Offer In Compromise To Get Tax Relief

 - Initial payment (non-refundable) for each Form 656.

-Your initial payment will vary based on your offer and the payment option you choose:
+The amount of your initial payment will depend on the offer you make and the payment method you select:

-- Lump Sum Cash: Submit an initial payment of 20 percent of the total offer amount with your application.
-If your offer is accepted, you will receive written confirmation.
-Any remaining balance due on the offer is paid in five or fewer payments.
+Lump Sum Cash: You will need to provide an initial payment equal to 20 percent of the total offer amount when you submit your application.
+Once your offer is accepted, you will receive written confirmation.
+The remaining balance can be settled in five or fewer payments.

-- Periodic Payment: Submit your initial payment with your application.
-Continue to pay the remaining balance in monthly installments while the IRS considers your offer.
-If accepted, continue to pay monthly until it is paid in full.
+Periodic Payment: You must include your initial payment with your application.
+You will then continue to pay the remaining balance in monthly installments while the IRS reviews your offer.
+If your offer is accepted, you will keep making monthly payments until the total amount is fully paid.

-If you meet the Low Income Certification guidelines, you do not have to send the application fee or the initial payment and you will not need to make monthly installments during the evaluation of your offer.
-See your application package for details.
+If you qualify for the Low Income Certification guidelines, you are exempt from sending the application fee or the initial payment, and you will not be required to make monthly payments during the evaluation period.

 Understand The IRS Offer In Compromise Process